-It’s hard to resist the urge to raise the temperature so that the cooking liquid is bubbling because we are programmed to think that hotter is better.
-Unfortunately, the lean proteins that most benefit from poaching are the same ones that can easily dry out.
+It's hard to resist the urge to raise the temperature so that the cooking liquid is bubbling because we are programmed to think that the hotter is better.
+Unfortunately, the lean proteins that most benefits from poaching are the same ones that can quickly dry out.

-To better guard against drying out, you can poach with your liquid at the target temperature.
-If your fish will be done at 140F, there is no reason why you can’t keep your liquid at 140F, too.
+To better guard against drying out, you can poach your liquid at the target temperature.
+For example, if your fish will be done at 140F, there is no reason why you can't keep your liquid at 140F, too.

-It might take a little longer to poach at this lower temperature, but it will guarantee that your food doesn’t overcook and dry out.
+Poaching at this lower temperature might take a little longer, but it guarantees your food doesn't overcook and dry out.

 Mistake #2 - My Eggs Fell Apart!

-I put the quotation marks around poached to emphasize that, unless the food is actually submerged in liquid, it is not technically poached, but rather coddled or steam poached.
+I put quotation marks around poached to emphasize that unless the food is submerged in liquid, it is not technically poached but coddled or steam poached.

 I, for one, know that a little knowledge is a dangerous thing.
-I thought I could poach eggs just by dropping them into boiling water.
-What I ended up with was hard cooked egg yolks and a bunch of ribbons of cooked egg white.
+I could poach eggs just by dropping them into boiling water.
+I ended up with hard-cooked egg yolks and ribbons of cooked egg white.
 Not at all what I had in mind, and certainly not attractive for my Eggs Benedict!

-- Always remember that poaching liquid should not be bubbling.
+- Please remember that poaching liquid should not be bubbling.
 The agitation caused by boiling, or even simmering, water will shred a raw egg white, leaving you with nothing but yolk.
 And egg on your face.
-Here is an almost foolproof way of poaching an egg: Make sure your poaching liquid is at least 2 1/2 inches deep.
+Here is an almost foolproof way of poaching an egg: Make sure your poaching liquid is at least 2 ½ inches deep.